 As a business leader, you play a key role in South Carolina.
 Achieving reductions in teen pregnancy rates requires a sustained commitment and investment in young people.
-In order to accomplish this goal, please consider the following actions—
+In order to accomplish this goal, please consider the following actions:

 Recognize the affect teen pregnancy has on lost economic growth, increased federal spending, and increased poverty—all of which affect the quality of the workforce.

 - Teen pregnancy is the leading cause of high school drop out.

-- Teen mothers are less likely to finish high school and more likely to live in poverty/rely on public assistance, resulting in SC taxpayers $166 million in 2010 alone.
+- Teen mothers are less likely to finish high school and more likely to live in poverty and/orrely on public assistance.
+In 2010, teen pregnancy associated cost SC taxpayers $166 million.1

-- SC has the 16th highest birth rate in the nation among 15-19 year old females.
+- SC has the 16th highest birth rate in the nation among 15-19 year old females.2